UK legislation outlines that a mobile catering businesses must have hand washing facilities, which could be an extra cost to install.

 If you are going to be using gas to cook, this will be an added cost for your business to install the system and to keep buying gas.
 You will also need to make sure that you have the correct gas certification, which could cost anything from £100 upwards.

 Unfortunately, you can’t just show up to a site and start selling food.
 You will usually need to have a licence or agreement to sell food at a particular site, especially if you are going to sell food at festivals or in town centres.
-Pitch fees can be as little as £7.50 for a small indoor market to a reported £18k stall at Glastonbury Festival.
+Pitch fees can be as little as £7.50 for a small indoor market to a reported £18k for a stall at Glastonbury Festival.

 If you are planning on selling alcohol on your premises, whether it’s at your restaurant or when you’re mobile, you will need to have either a personal or premises licence.
-You apply for a licence to sell alcohol here.
+You can apply for a licence to sell alcohol here.
 You will also need to obtain a food operations licence and register every premises where you carry out food operations, including your home, and mobile or temporary premises such as stalls and vans.
 Find out more.

 As you may be busy running your restaurant, it is likely that you will need to employ additional staff to run your stall.
 This will of course, create a cost for your business.
 It depends on how much you want to pay your staff, but try to keep it in line with what you pay staff at your other business.